hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/183_on_lord_buddha.md

 highest.
 We have no right to judge him.
 I wish I had one infinitesimal part of Buddha's heart.
 Buddha may or may not have believed in God; that does not matter to me.
-He reached the same state of perfection to which others come by Bhakti — love of God — Yoga, or Jnâna.
+He reached the same state of perfection to which others come by Bhakti — love of God — Yoga, or Jnāna.
 Perfection does not come from belief or faith.
 Talk does not count for anything.
 Parrots can do that.
 Perfection comes through the disinterested performance of action.